devleaks/followthegreens/docs/index.md

 ```

 The default value is `20`.
 Lower value produces more logging.

+As explained above, the preference file is reloaded before each new Follow the greens session.
+In case of misbehavior, it is therefore simple to edit the preference file, increase the level of logging
+to typical 10 value `LOGGING_LEVEL = 10`, and restart the misbehaving session.
+This way we will have a lot more information to understand the misbehavior.

 You can get support in the [forum thread dedicated to FtG](https://forums.x-plane.org/files/file/71124-follow-the-greens/).